QiansiqiHu/DOT-server/README.md

 # Contact

-If you have any additional questions about the DOT-Server of CUHK Business School, please contact us at 1155208353@link.cuhk.edu.hk or philipzhang@cuhk.edu.hk.
+If you have any additional questions about the DOT-Server of CUHK Business School, please contact us at dotserver@cuhk.edu.hk.